google/deepvariant/docs/deeptrio-pacbio-case-study.md

   --regions chr20
 ```

-The `--use_hp_information` arg makes use of a phased reads, thus allowing a
-further improvement of the accuracy.
-You can use tools like whatshap to phase.

 By specifying `--model_type PACBIO`, you'll be using a model that is best suited
 for PacBio HiFi Whole Genome Sequencing data.